Ofcom reveals 2024’s most complained about TV controversies

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-In a year of fiery clashes and tumultuous TV moments, one war of words between a divisive veteran journalist and a Palestinian politician took the crown for most complained about incident.
+In a year of fiery clashes and tumultuous TV segments, one war of words between a divisive veteran journalist and a Palestinian politician took the crown for most complained about moment.

 Julia Hartley-Brewer’s heated exchange with Dr Mustafa Barghouti, the general secretary of the Palestinian National Initiative, on TalkTV on 3 January received 17,366 complaints, media watchdog Ofcom has said.